minio/sha256-simd/README.md

 | 2.4 GHz Intel Xeon CPU E5-2620 v3 | crypto/sha256                |  189.2 MB/s |             |
 | 1.2 GHz ARM Cortex-A53            | crypto/sha256                |    6.1 MB/s |             |

 (*) Measured with the "unrolled"/"demacro-ed" AVX2 version.
 Due to some Golang assembly restrictions the AVX2 version that uses `defines` loses about 15% performance.
-The optimized version is contained in the git history so for maximum speed you want to do this after getting: `git cat-file blob 586b6e > sha256blockAvx2_amd64.s` (or vendor it for your project; see [here](https://github.com/minio/sha256-simd/blob/13b11bdf9b0580a756a111492d2ae382bab7ec79/sha256blockAvx2_amd64.s) to view it in its full glory).

 See further down for detailed performance.

 ## Comparison to other hashing techniques